-- A Corporate License is available for member companies if they register five or more employees The fee is just $700.
+- A Corporate License was available for member companies if they register five or more employees The fee is just $700.

-- With a corporate license, there is no limit to the number of employees that can register from one company to attend the conference and receive the conference recordings.
+- With a corporate license, there was no limit to the number of employees that can register from one company to attend the conference and receive the conference recordings.

-- The single-member registration fee is $200 per person, and for two-four registrations, the cost is $150 per person.
+- The single-member registration fee was $200 per person, and for two-four registrations, the cost was $150 per person.

-- PCMI offers a discount for non-members that have never registered personnel for a conference.
-If your company has never registered staff for a PCMI Conference, you can pay the $200 per-person member registration.
-Otherwise, the non-member fee is $500 per person.
+- PCMI offered a discount for non-members that have never registered personnel for a conference.
+If a non member company had never registered staff for a PCMI Conference, they were allowed to pay the single member fee.

 - Click here for more corporate license information

 Click here to hear Mike Lynch, former PCMI President,